Family Law

 How much child maintenance is payable?

-The court has discretion as to how much is payable and whether payment is by instalments or lump-sum payments.
+The court has discretion as to how much is payable and whether by instalments or lump-sum payments.

 To determine the amount payable, the court considers each parent’s income-earning capacity and financial position and the child’s ability to seek employment and their necessary (but not discretionary) expenses.